josegonzalez/python-github-backup/README.rst

                             only allow these languages
       -N NAME_REGEX, --name-regex NAME_REGEX
                             python regex to match names against
-      -R REPOSITORY, --repository REPOSITORY
+      -O, --organization    whether or not this is a query for an organization -R REPOSITORY, --repository REPOSITORY
                             name of repository to limit backup to -P, --private         include private repositories